hjpr/suplex/README.md

 There is a full set of vars that pull values from the signed JWT that gets provided from Supabase in the form of an access_token.
 These vars pull those claims.
 If you don't want to use local information and instead only want to rely on a user object pulled directly from Supabase then you will want to use the get_user() function and parse the user object directly.

 - user_id

+  - str - user's id as uuid.

 - user_email

+  - str - user's email.

 - user_phone

+  - str = user's phone.

 - user_audience

+  - str - audience that user is a part of.
+Currently only supports audience "authenticated" as the JWT checks for this audience for validation.

 - user_role

+  - str - role assigned to user.

 - claims_issuer

+  - str - url that issued claim.

 - claims_expire_at

+  - int - unix timestamp for when token expires.

 - claims_issued_at

+  - int - unix timestamp for when token was issued.

 - claims_session_id

+  - str - unique session id from Supabase.

 - user_metadata

+  - Dict[str, Any] - custom data within user object.

 - app_metadata

+  - Dict[str, Any] - extra info stored by Supabase.

 - user_aal

+  - Literal["aal1" | "aal2"] - specifies 1 or 2 factor auth was used.

 - user_is_authenticated

+  - bool - if user audience is "authenticated" will be True.

 - user_is_anonymous

+  - bool - if user is anonymous will be True.

 - user_token_expired

+  - bool - checks expiry for claims.

 ```python
 # Frontend